kercre123/cavalier/README.md

 - The accounts endpoints are a bit different
   - /v1/sessions, /v1/create_user
 - JWT tokens are not verified.
-This (I think) involves needing access to the per-bot cloud key database.
+This (I think) requires access to the per-bot cloud key database.

 ## TODO
 - Email verification